 LIFE OUT LOUD

-Life Out Loud is a trauma-informed storytelling program for women who are incarcerated at Muncy State Correctional Institute.
+Life Out Loud is a trauma-informed storytelling program for women who are incarcerated at Muncy State Correctional Institution.
 This program creates a collaborative space where incarcerated women can safely explore personal stories in an intimate group setting.
 Participants reflect on, develop, and craft several stories over a semester through group work and homework.
 Teaching Artist Jennifer Hwozdek modeled this program after “The Moth,” a storytelling nonprofit that celebrates the art and craft of telling personal, true stories—live, with no notes.
 Over the course of 16 weeks, the group of women, all of whom are serving long or life sentences, learn and practice techniques on how to transform personal anecdotes into compelling stories with purpose.

 Hwozdek describes how “the group naturally evolves into a tight-knit collective of women, who learn to listen deeply, give feedback generously, and bravely reveal their truths not only to each other, but to themselves.
 These women come together to cheer each storyteller on to breathe through her pain, discover the moments of humor in life’s absurdities, and to find her voice.
 Everyone, myself included, leaves this class changed.”